ray-oh/Optimus-Documentation/docs/index.md

 5. **extensibility**:  combine OPTIMUS commands with Excel formulas and macros for more complex actions.
 Or extend OPTIMUS commands with user defined libraries.
 The automation language used by OPTIMUS is really **easy for beginners** to learn to develop your own flows.
 But at the same time, it is rich enough to support sophisticated automation flows.
 And has various modular constructs to support reuse and scalability for larger automation projects.

-## COMPARISON WITH OTHER RPA SOLUTIONS
+## Comparison with other RPA solutions
 OPTIMUS differentiates itself from other RPA solutions including market leading commercial packages like UiPath in terms of its ease of use and extensibility.
 But at the sametime, it does not compromise on features and capabilities.

 OPTIMUS RPA borrows many concepts from leading open-source RPA solutions like ***[TagUI](https://github.com/aisingapore/TagUI)*** and ***[Robot Framework](https://github.com/robotframework/robotframework)***: